 Participants worked together to construct embodied and computational models as a way of understanding complex systems and science phenomena.
 Research questions focused on (1) how engaging in the process of creating dynamic science representations of complex systems contributes to new ways of understanding science; desettles ideas about the process of how science gets “made”; and impacts understanding of their role (and the role of the body) in making science for youth and scientists; and (2) how arrangements of bodies and modeling tools can work together to support sense-making of an unsettled scientific problem from a complex systems perspective.

-This project will provide insights on the relationship between choreography and ABM as tools for scientific sense-making and expand ABM to consider the role of movement and bodies more broadly in physical space.
-It will also contribute to an understanding of how underrepresented youth’s perceptions and conceptions of science can be shaped through embodied science activities, and of the relationships these youth see between their own bodies and identities, science, and the creative arts.
+This project provided insights on the relationship between choreography and ABM as tools for scientific sense-making and expand ABM to consider the role of movement and bodies more broadly in physical space.
+It also contributed to an understanding of how underrepresented youth’s perceptions and conceptions of science can be shaped through embodied science activities, and of the relationships these youth see between their own bodies and identities, science, and the creative arts.

 Funder: